YGYOOO/ajax-interceptor/README.md

 version 1.4.1:
 - add feature of matched methods
 - add setting of panel positions, including suspended position and devtools position
-- support auto insert for first time users
+- optimize the user experience for new users
 - fix listener rejected error